 Welcome to your virtual library space!
-It’s aim is to bring the library to you during this period of uncertainty… here you will find the latest LRC news, useful tips to maintain your sanity (reading and film suggestions) and a virtual display board which will be regularly updated with topics that would have been displayed on our real Library boards.
+We are looking forward to welcoming you into the College, but realise that things are going to have to be a little different to keep everyone safe!
+We want to bring you the full and best library experience to help you on your academic journey, so whenever you find yourself missing the physical library, please feel free to pop onto here to find all the latest LRC News, useful tips to maintain your sanity (reading and film suggestions) and a virtual display board which will be regularly updated with topics that are being displayed on our real Library boards.
 So make yourself a cuppa and have fun exploring!

 From September we will be starting a new ‘click and collect’ service for access to our libraries, follow the link for more information.

 Stay in the know about all that’s happening in your Library… Happy reading!

 - Still on Lockdown: Newsletter 2

 - We made it to Summer!
 Newsletter 4

 - The New Normal Newsletter 5

 Lockdown may be easing but if you, or someone you know is living at home with children who are struggling for things to do, hop over to our Library Kiddie Corner for book and film suggestions and lots of fun activities and crafts!

 Free resources anyone?

 In addition to the EBSCO eBooks, EBSCO Research Database and Harvard Business Review eBooks mentioned in the first Lockdown newsletter, we are pleased to be able to add more fabulous resources to our collection.
 Sage Knowledge Video, Sage Research Methods Video, Sage Business Cases, Sage eBooks and Sage Reference.
 All of these resources are available through OpenAthens.